asepsetiawan9/fw9-backend/README.md

 - Node Js
 - Cloudynary (for storage pictures)
 - Json Web Token
-- .etc Anda dapat melihat persyaratan lain di pacakage.json
+- .etc You can see other requirements at pacakage.json

 <h2> How to use This Resfull API </h2>
 <hr>